GovTechSG/seed-documentation/onboard-device-to-seed.md

 ?> The above page is displayed only for public officers and you may refer to [TechPass documentation](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/#/) for more information.

-If you are a vendor or contractor, Tanium and Cloudflare WARP client are installed on your device.
-Microsoft Intune Management Extension sends you a desktop notification about once the installation is complete.
-If you are a public officer, they will be installed after you register your device ID on the TechPass portal.
-Refer to Step b for more information.

 <kbd>![settings](images/onboarding-instructions-for-windows/settings.png ':size=600')</kbd>

 5. Your account is added and listed as a connection.
 This account has the <b>Info</b> and <b>Disconnect</b> options as shown below.
 Click on the <b>Info</b> option and verify that you see something like the following.